 The red flag stayed out for nearly 55 minutes while the track had to be cleaned up, and a good portion of the catch fencing had to be replaced or repaired.
 Given the horrifying footage, NASCAR fans feared the worst: that Geoff Bodine had died in the wreck.
 Miraculously, Bodine survived with a concussion, a broken wrist, and fractured vertebrae and actually ran in 14 Cup Series races that same year.

 While this wreck did not affect well over half of the field like some "Big Ones" do, it did directly determine the winner of the 2012 NASCAR Xfinity Series season opener.

-On the last lap of the 120-lap race, Kurt Busch led a two-car tandem with his brother Kyle pushing.
+On the final lap of the 120-lap race, Kurt Busch led a two-car tandem with his brother Kyle pushing.
 The tandem of Joey Logano and Trevor Bayne went on the high side of the Busch brothers, separating the pair as all four drivers entered Turn 3.
 Shortly after entering Turn 3, the tandem of Tony Stewart and Elliott Sadler went on the high side of Logano and Bayne.
 As Stewart went outside of Logano and Bayne, Kurt Busch went high to crowd all four drivers to his outside.
 All five drivers collided and stayed near the high side of the track.